abradbury/JS-Orienteering-App/README.md

  - Incorporate server code into dev-tools and hot reloading
  - Decide how to handle database errors i.e. how should they be presented to the user? (include retry if server is not around)
  - Mock MongoDB such that the application can be started without it (at least in a minimal state)

+ - Switch to using `rem` as CSS sizing, avoid pixels